How much does a web designer earn? Find out about the factors affecting freelance, contract, and employed work with this guide to web design salaries.

 Oregon: $70,323

 Instead of being employed by a company directly, you can work as a freelance web designer.
 Freelancing is a type of self-employment.
 It can allow you to set your own pay range per project.
-On average, freelance web designers in the US earn an annual salary of $61,580 [6].
+On average, freelance web designers in the US earn a total median pay of $67,000 [6].

 Contract web designers complete specific projects during a predetermined period of time.
 Typically, contract workers work for a staffing firm under the direction of the employer.
-Contract web designers in the US earn an average of $83,143 annually [7].
+Contract web designers in the US earn a total median pay of $88,000 annually [7].

 Titles for web designer jobs can vary based on experience level, industry, and specialization.
-You can review 11 of the most common alternative job titles for web designers in the list below.
+You can review eight of the most common alternative job titles for web designers in the list below.

 Web designers are creative professionals who develop the look and feel of a website.
 As a designer, you may begin by drawing a website design digitally before converting it to a functioning website through web development.
 You may collaborate with other designers, copywriters, and marketing specialists to ensure their vision comes to life.